Cocker Spaniel dog breed profile

 The history of Cocker Spaniels

-According to Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, the Spaniel breed originally came from Spain.
+According to Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, the Spaniel breed originally came from Spain.

 “But Spaniels, in general, have been mentioned as far back as the 1300s,” Dr. Singler adds.
 “At some point, this breed was divided into land Spaniels and water Spaniels, and the land Spaniel group was then broken into larger-and-smaller-sized dog groups, with Cocker Spaniels in the latter group.”